astroumd/lmtoy/docs/wishlist.md

 parameter how many samples are taken, which defaults to 256.
 These is little reasons to change this parameter, in fact, there may be some program array overruns lurking here if set wrong.

+## edge: expand the edge?

+This is not a parameter, but could be.
+It's currently hardcoded and easy to switch.
+I didn't like the fake expanded edges, in paritcual a gaussian (--otf_select=2) woulc cause these straight features perpendicular to the real edge.
+I decide to set a mask on cells where a pixel has never been seen.
+I could add one cycle if N neighbors are present.
+N=3 could be a good value, with N=2 this will fill in the odd NaN bands with otf_select=1.